streamsets/tutorials/working-with-azure/hdinsightkafka_to_sqldw_and_blobstorage.md

 ## Prerequisites

-## Creat the SQL Datawarehouse table
+## Creat the SQL Data Warehouse table

 Log in to the SQL Server client and paste the following SQL statement to create the table: